 Also for a long period WDA was telling customers who complained about loans that were over six years old that they could not be considered because the loans were “statute barred”.
 In September FOS issued guidance decisions saying that it could look at loans that were more than six years old.

 Someone asked me last week how much I thought would be acceptable.
-I guessed that $100m should cover the refunds for previous lending, but at $50m I thought there would have to be a very careful examination of the number of cases currently at FOS, the number of cases in the internal WDA complaints, and the number of customers with potential complaints.
+I guessed that $100m might cover the refunds for previous lending but at $50m I thought there would have to be a very careful examination of the number of cases currently at FOS, the number of cases in the internal WDA complaints, and the number of customers with potential complaints.